vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 The solution to store the content files I chose, includes the binaries as well.
 It simplifies the setup on a new computer.
 You just download your entire repository into the computer and you can build your project right away with just a one console command.

 #### Deploying to the GitHub pages for free
 Maybe you might not know, but there is a possiblity to host a static HTML page on the Github for free !!!
-I
+All this setup on the second level domain (like myblog.com).

 advantages
 you can just grab your content and migrate to another platform based on Markdown within hours
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjA0ODY2ODQsNDc3MDYzMDM1LDE0MD
-U2MDQ2MSwxNDM2OTM2MjEyLDE3NDExMzM2MSwxOTgyMjUxMDA2
-LC0yMDg4Nzg4MDMsLTY3MjYzMDM2Myw0NDMwNTgwMDgsMTk1NT
-I3MDk0OSwxMTM4MjA4MzAzLC0xMzM3ODg2NTAyLDEzMDE5MzI0
-MDIsMTc2NjIzODU4MSwxMDg4NTkwNjg0LDEyOTA5OTkxNjVdfQ
-==
+eyJoaXN0b3J5IjpbMTg3MjgwMDAwMCw0NzcwNjMwMzUsMTQwNT
+YwNDYxLDE0MzY5MzYyMTIsMTc0MTEzMzYxLDE5ODIyNTEwMDYs
+LTIwODg3ODgwMywtNjcyNjMwMzYzLDQ0MzA1ODAwOCwxOTU1Mj
+cwOTQ5LDExMzgyMDgzMDMsLTEzMzc4ODY1MDIsMTMwMTkzMjQw
+MiwxNzY2MjM4NTgxLDEwODg1OTA2ODQsMTI5MDk5OTE2NV19
 -->